Bow Creek Area Guide

 More world-leading universities are joining Queen Mary and moving east

-- UCL, also a Russell Group university, will open a new campus at the East Bank.
-Known as UCL East, it’ll be home to research labs examining the future of global cities.
+- UCL, will open a new campus at the East Bank, home to research labs examining the future of global cities.

-- In a move that befits the makers heritage of the area, London College of Fashion will move its campus to the Queen Elizabeth Olympic Park.
+- London College of Fashion will move its campus to the Queen Elizabeth Olympic Park.
 This £363m project is creating opportunities for 5,500 fashion students and over 500 members of staff.

 Rising student populations boost the leisure economy, boost rental demand and, when part of a diverse demographic i.e. mingling with a mature pre-existing local economy, are regarded by investors as a strong indicator of long-term house price growth.